 Video Production from Concept to Creation

-One thing we know about production is that anything that can be thought of, can be brought to life.
+In video production, anything that can be thought of, can be brought to life.
 We don’t expect to provide a costumed meatball or concoct slime , but it happens!
-Good video producers supply what is asked of them, but great video producers bring visions to life.
+Good video producers may supply what is asked of them, but great video producers are creative problem solvers and bring visions to life.

 Working with content companies like Barstool Sports allow us to think on our feet, preparing to tackle anything thrown our way.
 We deal with pretty far out requests.
 From circus performers for a carnival to an entire game show set, a great video producer is willing to go the extra mile to make a client’s vision come to life.
 Other requests we’ve received have included finding a state-of-the-art kitchen for a Thermador social media campaign and sourcing a go-kart track in the heart of Chicago.
 Whatever it takes to make those ideas come to life, a great producer goes there.

 Video production is not a static industry.
 Technologies and methods are ever-changing, and to grow complacent as a video producer is unacceptable.
 Good video producers keep up-to-date with technology, and are always learning new programs.
 For example, the industry standard in editing software shifted from FinalCut to Adobe Premiere in the last 5 years.
 A good producer is on the cusp of this movement and reading up on similar transitions.

 A great video producer’s appetite for learning carries them to another level.
 Video producers are always learning new things.
 The best ones are questioning, reading and researching to set them ahead of the pack.
 Your producer should be engaging with different parts of the process and understanding the mechanics behind it all.
 If so, you’re more likely to experience a productive and fluid production.

 Great Flexibility, Patience, and Stamina is What Great Video Productions are Made Of